sharabhshukla/BendersLib/docs/source/tutorials/cbd.rst

     *   **MILP**: In this case both no-good cuts and combinatorial optimality cuts are generated, unless the MILP is ensured to be always feasible.
 The subproblem is solved using a MILP solver, or specialized combinatorial algorithms.
+    *   **Feasibility problem** (when :math:`q=0`): In this case only no-good cuts are generated, and the subproblem is not necessarily be solved by a mathematical programming solver.
+Instead, constraint programming or specialized feasibility algorithms can be used.
     *   **LP**: In this case, classical Benders Decomposition can be preferred due to its stronger cuts from duality, but Combinatorial Benders Decomposition can still be applied.
 Both no-good cuts and combinatorial optimality cuts are generated.
 The subproblem is solved using a LP solver.

-    *   **Feasibility problem** (when :math:`q=0`): In this case only no-good cuts are generated, and the subproblem is not necessarily be solved by a mathematical programming solver.
-Instead, constraint programming or specialized feasibility algorithms can be used.
-In this case, the term :doc:`lbbd` may be used interchangeably with Combinatorial Benders Decomposition in the literature.
+    In the cases that subproblems are not solved by mathematical programming solvers, the term :doc:`lbbd` may be used interchangeably with Combinatorial Benders Decomposition in the literature, as the former emphasizes the subproblem can be any types of optimization problems.

 Benders Cuts